Be Bright at Night

 Driving in the dark

-- Slow down in busy areas
+- Slow down in busy areas and when weather or visibility dictates

 - Be seen – turn on your headlights at twilight and in poor weather conditions